Javasaurus/Public_Files/README.md

 **NOTE**

-This bot needs to run on a system that has Java installed.
+* This bot needs to run on a system that has Java installed.
 Please refer to https://www.java.com/en/download/help/windows_manual_download.html .
+* Please activate the bot only when you are under "attack".
+There is no sense otherwise in keeping the bot online as it might lead to false positives.
+Turn off the bot when you are not being harassed.

 www.twitch.tv/javasaurusstudios